ghollisjr/cl-ana/README.txt

-makeres-tabletrans is a graph transformation for use with makeres.
+makeres-tabletrans is a collection of graph transformations for use with makeres.

-It provides the operator table-pass which allows separately specified reductions of a table to be efficiently compiled into the fewest number of passes required (things are done as much in parallel as possible).

-makres-tabletrans is in the public domain, use it for whatever.
+makeres-tabletrans is free (GPL) software.

+The utilities provided by the various operators are:

+* Merging passes over tables which could be done in parallel into a single pass.

+* Distinction between physical (written and read via disk/memory) and logical (always computed from physical sources) tables.

+* Operators filter and trans for returning filtered or structurally transformed tables (e.g. remove rows with field x less than 2, add/remove fields, etc.)